ItsRqtl/auto-fxtwitter/README.md

 # Auto FxTwitter

-A simple Chrome extension that seamlessly converts `twitter.com`/`x.com` to `fxtwitter.com` when copying links via the share button.
+A simple browser extension that seamlessly converts `twitter.com`/`x.com` to `fxtwitter.com` when copying links via the share button.
 Useful when you want to share the post with preview (e.g. on Discord).

 > [!TIP]
 You can change the replacing domain (default: `fxtwitter.com`) by clicking the extension icon in the toolbar.
 For example, you can change it to `fixupx.com` or `vxtwitter.com`.